General information and tips for prospective fellowship applicants

 • Students may also be seeking an associate or first bachelor's degree.

-• Award amount- varies, application deadline in early March.
+• Award amount- varies, the application deadline is in early March.

 • Students have U.S. Citizenship or U.S. Permanent Resident